alisaleem252/Rapidtextai-Auto-Post-Scheduler/readme.md

 *  Download the plugin zip file from the WordPress Plugin Directory.
 *  Upload the plugin to your WordPress site using the Plugins > Add New page.
 *  Activate the plugin through the Plugins menu in WordPress.
-*  Navigate to the plugin settings page and enter your Gigsix Connect Key from https://gigsix.com/clients .
+*  Navigate to the plugin settings page and enter your Rapidtextai Connect Key from [rapidtextai.com](https://app.rapidtextai.com/) .
 *  Start creating and scheduling your posts!

 ## Usage
 * Navigate to the ChatGPT Auto Post Scheduler settings page.
-* Enter your Gigsix Connect key and save the settings.
+* Enter your Rapidtextai Connect key and save the settings.
 * Create a new post in WordPress Choose topic and click on the "Generate" button.
 * Wait for the post content to load.
 * Review and edit the generated content as needed.